Test Modifications Services

-Disability Services recommends that instructors ask students for verification of the right to reasonable modifications before they agreed to provide test modifications.
-Disability Services provides a letter of verification to students for this purpose.
+Disability Services recommends that instructors ask students for verification of the right to reasonable modifications before they agree to provide test modifications.
+Disability Services provides a verification letter to students for this purpose.

 Hours of Operations: 8:00 am to 5:00 pm Monday through Friday.

 If exams are scheduled outside of our testing hours, students with disabilities contact the instructor to discuss alternative arrangements.

 Security: Disability Services understands the academic rigors and safety measures that instructors undertake in administrating their exams.
 We take test security very seriously.
 We will report to the instructor when we observe a student using any unauthorized materials or resources during an exam.
 We also stop an exam at any time if academic dishonesty is witnessed.

 - 12 seats in the reduced distraction testing rooms

 No cell phones, food or beverages in the testing facilities: We are committed to ensuring an appropriate testing environment for all students who use its testing facilities.
 Odors and sounds from food and beverages can be distracting to others.
 Thus, the testing facilities do not allow any food or beverages except water.